Skip to content

 Dirk Nowitzki (born in 1978): The legendary German player had a successful career that lasted well into his 40s.
 Nowitzki, a seven-footer with a distinctive scoring style, demonstrated the lasting impact of older players on the Dallas Mavericks and the game in general.

-Dwyane Wade was born in 1982.
+Dwyane Wade: He was born in 1982.
 Dwyane Wade, a three-time NBA champion, demonstrated his leadership and scoring prowess while playing until he was 37 years old.
 Wade’s career impact on the Miami Heat and other teams served as a testament to the importance of experience.

 Kyle Lowry (born 1986): As a point guard, Kyle Lowry has remained a vital player to his teams in his 30s.
 Known for his determination, defensive ability, and three-point shooting, Lowry’s impact on the Toronto Raptors and the Miami Heat shows the worth of older players.